monikadelekta/Ship-Crew-Size-Recommender/README.md

 # Ship-Crew-Size-Recommender

-Based on the article written on Medium - (Non-Trivial Data Science Projects)[https://medium.com/datadriveninvestor/non-trivial-data-science-projects-693edfe146d].
-This is the triial example.
+Based on the article written on Medium - (Non-Trivial Data Science Projects)

 The aim is to build a regressor that recommends the “crew” size for potential ship buyers.